Recently I travelled in Morocco where I became acutely aware of cultural differences, some significant.

 Thank you for the delicious food.

 With four days practice I had mastered the basics.
 To my great delight, this small effort gained great results.
 By listening, writing the words down, reading and practicing some more, we were able to initiate conversations and respond to people greeting us.
 We discovered the formal greeting and enquiry was an entry into conversations and to great generosity.
-As we spoke, people warmed to us.
-An extra connection was made.
+As we spoke, people warmed up to us and an extra connection was made.

 What have you found to be effective in making connections when you enter groups with cultures different from ones you are familiar with?